NaushadCodes/Jarvis/README.md

 =>LIBRARIES USED
-  • speech_recognition
+    1 speech_recognition
-  • webbrowser
+    2 webbrowser
-  • pyttsx3
+    3 pyttsx3
-  • musicLibrary
+    4 musicLibrary
-  • requests
+    5 requests
-  • openai
+    6 openai
-  • gTTS
+    7 gTTS
-  • pygame
+    8 pygame
-  • os
+    9 os

 =>FEATURES
-  • Voice Recognition
+    1 Voice Recognition
-  • Utilizes the speech_recognition library to listen for and recognize voice commands.
+    2 Utilizes the speech_recognition library to listen for and recognize voice commands.
-  • Activates upon detecting the wake word "Jarvis."
+    3 Activates upon detecting the wake word "Jarvis."
-  • Converts text to speech using pyttsx3 for local conversion.
+    4 Converts text to speech using pyttsx3 for local conversion.
-  • Uses gTTS (Google Text-to-Speech) and pygame for playback.
+    5 Uses gTTS (Google Text-to-Speech) and pygame for playback.

-  • Web Browsing.
+    6 Web Browsing.
-  • Opens websites like Google, Facebook, YouTube, and LinkedIn based on voice commands.
+    7 Opens websites like Google, Facebook, YouTube, and LinkedIn based on voice commands.

-  • Music Playback
+    8 Music Playback
-  • Interfaces with a musicLibrary module to play songs via web links.
+    9 Interfaces with a musicLibrary module to play songs via web links.

-  • News Fetching
+    10 News Fetching
-  • Fetches and reads the latest news headlines using NewsAPI.
+    11 Fetches and reads the latest news headlines using NewsAPI.

-  • OpenAI Integration
+    12 OpenAI Integration
-  • Handles complex queries and generates responses using OpenAI's GPT-3.5-turbo.
+    13 Handles complex queries and generates responses using OpenAI's GPT-3.5-turbo.

-  • Acts as a general virtual assistant similar to Alexa or Google Assistant.
+    14 Acts as a general virtual assistant similar to Alexa or Google Assistant

 => WORKFLOW
   1. Initialization